 It is important that the three components are balanced.
 If one aspect is diminished or missing from the child’s education, then it will be more difficult to provide a broad, meaningful educational experience.

 When your child joins our school community, you also become part of our wider school and parish community.
-Please feel free to play as full a part as possible in the life of the school and the parish—helping with the Holy Family Development Fund is a particularly good way to get involved.
+Please feel free to play as full a part as possible in the life of the school and the parish—helping with the Parent Governor Staff Association is a particularly good way to get involved.
 Regular Mass attendance with your children is another good way of cementing the bonds between families, the school and the parish.

 Each child is unique—they all have different talents, skills and characteristics.
 They also come from a wide variety of backgrounds which have helped to shape and form them before they ever arrived at Holy Family School.